 - [31] Leasing information for the Liberty Centre was also contested as the agreements were dated, and documents provided by the Respondent showed escalating rents which were not in place at the time of sale. - [32] The Respondent did not agree with the use of the Telebyte building for comparison purpose.
-It was described as a 1958 vacant warehouse in poor condition, which is dissimilar to the subject, a 2016 custom built grocery facility.
+It was described as a 9,661 sf vacant warehouse in poor condition built in 1958, which is dissimilar to a 1989, 53,129 sf grocery store.
 The Respondent suggested it should not be included in any comparison review for the subject property. - [33] The third comparable was Piper Crossing (3215-49 avenue) which is a retail/medical multi tenanted development.
 Again, a very different use than the subject property and not stratified in the same way by the assessment authority.
 The lease information was also compared inconsistently, mixing actuals with typical information.
 Avison Young brokers have listed the actual cap rate for this property in their sales brochure as 6.33%.
-If this figure were normalized if would additionally reduce the third party cap rate calculation, in support of the current assessment. - [34] To further evaluate the Piper Crossing property the Respondent provided a normalized NOI of \$505,717 then divided the sale price of \$8,500,000 to determine a cap rate of 5.96%.
+If this figure were normalized if would additionally reduce the third party cap rate calculation, in support of the current assessment. - [34] To further evaluate the Piper Crossing property the Respondent provided a normalized NOI of \$505,717 then divided the sale price of \$8,500,000 to determine a cap rate of 5.95%.
 If the Respondent would have used the July 1, 2017 income from the rate payer report, stating a NOI of \$536,432, and the sale price of \$8,500,000 it would result in a cap rate of 6.31%.
-The Respondent confirmed this is not how a cap rate is calculated, but was used to simply show that an owner reported income supported the assessed cap rate of 6.5%. - [35] The Respondent included third party market survey reports as supporting documents for the two nearest major urban centers (Edmonton and Calgary).
-These reports were from reputable industry sources and confirmed the cap rate analysis provided by the City. - [36] The Respondent also produced a chart of fourteen cap rate comparables showing an average cap rate of 6.31% and a median of 6.27%.
+The Respondent confirmed this is not how a cap rate is calculated, but was used to simply show that an owner reported income supported the assessed cap rate of 6.75%. - [35] The Respondent included third party market survey reports as supporting documents for the two nearest major urban centers (Edmonton and Calgary).
+These reports were from reputable industry sources and confirmed the cap rate analysis provided by the City. - [36] To address the request for an equity cap rate similar to the adjacent property, the Respondent detailed the smaller size (21,655 sf) and use as a Casino to substantiate the differences from the subject property. - [37] The Respondent also produced a chart of fourteen cap rate comparables showing an average cap rate of 6.31% and a median of 6.27%.
 It was noted that the inclusion of 2017 sales yields a cap rate average of 5.98% and median of 5.95%.
-All evidence that supports the use of a 6.5% cap rate for the subject property.
+All evidence that supports the use of a 6.75% cap rate for the subject property. - [38] It was requested the Board confirm the current assessment of \$8,860,500.